Configure audit log delivery

 • host.
 This is the bucket's hostname you stored.

-• path.
-Enter the name of a directory path where you want the logs stored.
+• path (Optional).
+Enter a name of a directory path where you want the logs stored.
 This path doesn't have to already exist in the bucket.
+If you leave this out, it defaults to a specific path, based on the type of stream you want to create:

 2. Store the id from the response, for use as the destination_id.